Opioid Overdose: Causes, Signs, and Treatment

 Opioid Overdose Statistics

-It was recorded in 2020 that roughly 3 million U.S. citizens age 12 and above had opioid use disorder.
+It was recorded in 2020 that roughly 3 million U.S. citizens aged 12 and above had opioid use disorder.
 This included approximately 2 million people who have a prescription opioid disorder.
 Painkiller overdose is alive and real.

-The CDC released a statement in late 2021 stating that opioid overdose increased from roughly 56,000 deaths to almost 76,000, a 20,000 increase.
+The CDC released a statement in late 2021 stating that opioid overdose statistics increased from roughly 56,000 deaths to almost 76,000, a 20,000 increase.
 Additionally, in the United States, drug overdose is considered the leading reason for accidental death, and opioids are the most common drug overdose.

 Back to top